 That's how it is with the hug in the opening quotation above.
 If the hug is appropriate; if it is needed and possible, it should be given! regardless of the discomfort the hugger may feel.
 With practice it may not feel so bad—it might even feel good.

 Paying compliments, speaking up, thanking people—these action are not to await our feelings.
-They are part of giving.
-Part of being a responsible person toward others.
-They are often more a matter of will than of emotions.
-More duty than feelings.
+They are part of giving—part of being a responsible person toward others.
+They are often more a matter of will than of emotions—more duty than feelings.
 This conscientious approach to others is essential in creating a healing community.
 "Love One Another!" is not amended by the words "when you feel like it."

 I remember a man at a State Hospital.
 His I.Q. was incredibly low.
 So low that I felt I wasn't bright enough to communicate clearly with him.
 After each worship service, however, he came up to me and said, "Very good.
 Very good."
 Even though I knew he didn't understand a word of the sermon, I found myself cheered by his words.

 I doubt that doing good, helping someone else, cheering another person, even when you don't feel like it, can ever be called phony.

-Check Your Story At The Door - March 31, 2017
+Check Your Story at the Door - December 28, 2019

-I was sitting outside the car wash waiting for my Buick to emerge.
+I was sitting outside the carwash waiting for my Buick to emerge.
 The guy next to me on the waiting bench reeked with sociability.
 "How ya' doing," he quipped.

 "Oh, I've been through that," responded my new best friend.
 And he didn't stop with this bit of non-empathy.
-For the next quarter-hour, I listened to him about the demise of his two dogs, all the details, from top to bottom.
+For the next quarter hour, I listened to him about the demise of his two dogs, all the details, from top to bottom.
 Then his van was announced "ready" and he walked away.
 "See ya'," he said.

 Stories evoke stories.
 But caring people diligently refrain from stealing another's spotlight.
 They know that if "Bob" brings up either a sorrow or a joy, Bob is asking to be heard — not to have the tables turned so that he has to listen while you share.

 This is Cardinal Rule #1 in being a caring friend: Resist mightily the strong temptation to discontinue tuning in to another's story in order to tell your own.